Lakers Rumors: Latest Buzz on Possible Kawhi Leonard Trade, Chris Bosh and More

 His 2017-18 season with the Dallas Mavericks was largely a disaster, undone by thumb surgery, a five-game suspension for violating the league's anti-drug policy and a strange story regarding a hot dog at halftime.

 That said, he remains an intriguing project thanks to length, fast hands, quick feet and gobs of defensive potential.
-He's already tied for the career lead with four seasons of at least two steals and 1.5 blocks per 36 minutes.
+He's already tied for the career lead with four seasons of at least 2.0 steals and 1.5 blocks per 36 minutes.

 Unless otherwise indicated, all stats are from Basketball Reference or NBA.com.